 No products in the cart.

-Sensing that there was still a negative stereotype placed on bottle feeding babies, they felt it in the best interest of their baby and others that they design a bottle that could give parents the confidence to make their own choices without social bias.
+After sensing that there was still a negative stereotype placed on bottle feeding babies, they decided to design a bottle that would give parents the confidence to make their own choices without social bias,

-Working closely with a local engineer who’s goal it was to create a beautiful bottle that was all natural and free of carcinogens.
-It took some 12 months to get the design principles perfect.
+They worked closely with a local engineer who’s goal it was to create a beautiful bottle that was all natural and free of carcinogens.
+To get the design principles perfect it took some 12 months.

-Baby Quoddle the ‘Abel series’ grew slowly and organically with the assistance and professional expertise of many both here and overseas.
-Their design was patented and it was until late 2015 early 2016 that all the pieces would fell into place.
+Baby Quoddle the ‘Abel series’ grew slowly and organically with the assistance and professional knowledge of experts both here and overseas.
+Their design was patented and it wasn’t until late 2015 early 2016 that all the pieces would fall into place.

-Baby Quoddle want to offer parents a choice with high quality products made from natural materials for their babies.
-Their bottles are made from brasiliensis hevea rubber and borosilicate hand blown glass the highest quality components they could source.
+Baby Quoddle want to offer parents a choice for their babies with high quality products made from natural materials.
+Their bottles are made from brasiliensis hevea rubber and borosilicate hand blown glass, the highest quality components they could source.

 In addition they want to change the way society looks at baby bottles.
-There’s still a negative context toward bottle feeding that still lingers in our culture.
+There’s still a negative context towards bottle feeding lingering in our culture.
 A parents choice and circumstance should never be under review and they hope the Baby Quoddle leads us in this direction.